Estimated Reading Time: 4 Minutes

 Throughout 21 Damn Early Days, our goal isn’t to tell you what you need to do and know, it’s to give you frameworks to decide that for yourself.
 That foundation of deciding comes down to your self-awareness.

-Looking at that, the true point of 21 Damn Early Days isn't to under sleep, get up at 4:30AM and grind out just to get a little further ahead.
+Looking at that, the true point of 21 Damn Early Days isn't to under sleep, get up damn early and grind out just to get a little further ahead.
 It’s to create a structure that allows us to have a distraction-free period each day where we can focus on the things we deem most important.

 For many of us, we’re unknowingly drawn to the morning because it brings a distraction-free, FOMO-free period that's void of life’s typical interruptions.
 But in reality, with the right discipline, we could create this period any time of day.